jmcuneo/a2-shortstack/README.md

 the corresponding name with which the delete button was attached to and then deletes the student from the list and sends back the data

 ### Design/Evaluation Achievements
-- **Design Achievement 1**: I didn't end up having the time to do the peer test
 - I did use element, id, and class selectors in formatting the page so that every thing is spaced correctly apart and the table had borders and headers a background
 - I also changed the style of the default buttons
 - Also added a hover feature where the buttons change colors if you hover over them
+- I didn't end up having the time to do the peer test